Location: Science Hall 113

-Elementary education and secondary education concentrations in Earth Science are offered at both the undergraduate and masters levels.
+Elementary education and secondary education concentrations in Earth Science are offered at both the undergraduate and graduate levels.
 These programs are described under the School of Education listings.
 An undergraduate degree in Environmental Geochemical Science, also offered by the Department of Geology, has a separate listing in this catalog.
 A minor in geology is available for those majoring in other fields.

 Interdisciplinary in nature, the undergraduate degree in geology requires courses in geology and cognate areas.
 The General Geology option is recommended for those contemplating graduate work in the geological sciences.
 For any of the geology programs, Physical Geology (GLG201 and GLG211 lab) should be taken in the fall semester of the freshman year, followed by Historical Geology (GLG202) in the spring.
 General Chemistry I (CHE201 and CHE211 lab), General Chemistry II (CHE202 and CHE212 lab) and Calculus I (MAT251) should also be taken in the freshman year.
 It is also possible to begin the major in the sophomore year with proper advising.

 It is important that all students seek advising early on so they can complete the major on time.
-Students should get their adviser's approval of elective courses selected "by advisement" before taking the courses.
-It is the students' responsibility to become familiar with the program requirements and to work out the details of their plan of study with advisors' aid, and seeking their advisor's approval of elective courses before taking the courses.
+Students are responsible for familiarizing themselves with the Geology program's requirements, working out the details of their plan of study with advisors' aid, and seeking their advisor's approval of elective courses before taking the courses.
 Additional advising information is available in the department office.

 Students must earn a grade of C- or better in all courses required for the geology major or minor.

 For non-majors interested in geology, or those considering a geology minor, the recommended sequence is Physical Geology (GLG201 and GLG211 lab) followed by Historical Geology (GLG202).